nagyj2/dei/docs/pages/grammar.md

 ### Description

 Dei uses a grammar which is as close to natural language as possible to create natural sounding expressions.
 The starting symbol is `line`.
 Comments can be embedded anywhere and are delimited by `\`.
+There are no string or float support within Dei.

 ```
 line: